-Go to Commerce > Catalog to explore catalogs and their related products and variants.
-You also can search for catalogCommerce: a top-level container for catalog entries such as categories, products, and variants (SKUs). entries, such as products and variants (SKUCommerce: Stock Keeping Unit; corresponds to a purchasable product with specific characteristics.
-For example, a product line of shirts has individual variations/SKUs for sleeve size, color, and collar size.s).
+Go to Commerce > Catalog to browse catalogs and their related categories, products, and variants.
+You can also search for catalogCommerce: a top-level container for catalog entries such as categories, products, and variants (SKUs). entries.

 Click Catalogs to browse the list of catalogs.
 The following image shows multiple catalog nodes containing different types of products.

-Select a product or variant to view and edit an item's content.
-See also Editing and publishing catalog entries.
+Select a product or variant to view and edit its content.
+See also: Editing and publishing catalog entries.

-To search for catalog entries from the Catalogs view, enter keywords into the search field.
-If you enter keywords inside quotation marks (such as "barbra paperback"), the search only fetches entries with those exact terms.
-See the Search section for information about Episerver search features.
+To search for catalog entries from the Catalog tree, enter keywords into the search field.
+If you enter keywords inside quotation marks (such as canvas), the search only returns entries with those exact terms.
+See also: Search.

 Accessing products in CMS